Quest1mc/tie-config/readme.md

  navigation

 investigate how to show all options but only one is selectable.
-Radio buttons?
+Radio buttons? fixed
+//challenge : at this stage I am getting undefined when I run onchange to console log my chosen value. ask danny ?